Observation of charmonium sequential suppression in heavy-ion collisions at the Relativistic Heavy Ion Collider

-Figure \ref{fig_SE}, upper panel, presents the invariant mass spectrum of $\psi$(2S) and J/$\psi$ candidates within $|y| < 1$ in 0-80\% Ru+Ru and Zr+Zr collisions at $\sqrt{s_{_{\rm NN}}} = 200$ GeV, using the default BDT threshold.
-To suppress photon-induced coherent $\psi$(2S) and J/$\psi$ production \cite{PhysRevLett.116.222301,PhysRevLett.123.132302,PhysRevC.97.044910}, a requirement of $p_{\rm T}>0.2$ GeV/$c$ is applied to all candidates.
+Figure \ref{fig_SE}, upper panel, presents the invariant mass spectrum of $\psi$(2S) and J/$\psi$ candidates within $|y| < 1$ in 0--80\% Ru+Ru and Zr+Zr collisions at $\sqrt{s_{_{\rm NN}}} = 200$ GeV, using the default BDT threshold.
+To suppress photon-induced coherent $\psi$(2S) and J/$\psi$ production \cite{PhysRevLett.116.222301,PhysRevLett.123.132302,PhysRevC.97.044910}, a requirement of $p_{\rm T} > 0.2$ GeV/$c$ is applied.
 The invariant mass distribution above 3.3 GeV/$c^2$ is repeated in the bottom panel.
 The combinatorial background, estimated using the mixed-event technique \cite{PhysRevC.81.034911}, is depicted as triangles.
 The filled circles, which show background-subtracted invariant mass distributions, are fitted with two components: a linear function to describe the residual background originating from correlated heavy-flavor decays and Drell-Yan processes, and a Crystal-Ball function, containing a Gaussian core and a power-law tail, to represent the charmonium signal.
 Parameters of the Crystal-Ball function, except the mean which is fixed according to simulation, are left free in fitting the J/$\psi$ signal.
 For $\psi$(2S), all the Crystal-Ball function parameters except the magnitude are fixed according to the corresponding parameters for J/$\psi$ extracted from data and ratios of these parameters between J/$\psi$ and $\psi$(2S) from simulation.
-The raw J/$\psi$ and $\psi$(2S) counts are obtained by counting the number of electron-positron pairs within the mass ranges of [2.91, 3.21] and [3.6, 3.75] GeV/$c^2$, indicated by the gray bands in Fig.~\ref{fig_SE}, and subtracting the residual background contribution based on fitting.
+The raw J/$\psi$ and $\psi$(2S) yields are obtained by counting the number of $e^+e^-$ pairs within the mass ranges of [2.91, 3.21] and [3.6, 3.75] GeV/$c^2$, respectively, and subtracting the residual background contribution based on fitting, taking into account the fitting errors.
 These raw counts are then corrected for missing signals outside of the mass window, determined using the fitted Crystal-Ball functions.

 The $\psi$(2S) and J/$\psi$ reconstruction efficiency ratio is assessed by convoluting the decay kinematics, electron reconstruction efficiency and electron losses due to kinematic requirements ($p_{\rm T} >$ 0.6 GeV/$c$, $\left|\eta\right| < $ 1).
 For electron reconstruction, the TPC tracking, BEMC matching, and $E_{0}$/$p$ selection efficiencies are assessed with detector simulation, while the TOF matching, $n\sigma_{\mathrm{e}}$ cut and $\beta$ selection efficiencies are evaluated based on a sample of pure electrons from photon conversions in real data.
 In addition, the BDT selection efficiency ratio between J/$\psi$ and $\psi$(2S) is determined using BDT response distributions for signal pairs output by the machine learning procedure.